-Two defensive drills to improve hand, foot quickness
+Two defensive drills to improve hands, feet quickness

 Before any team defense can be developed to its maximum potential, your players must become proficient at not only handling the attacker (man-to-man) or area (zone) they are responsible for, but also at defending an unlimited number of recurring offensive situations.